socalledsound/electro2022/README.md

 -- FIX VIDEO IMAGE LINK
 -- APPLE LOGIN BUG
+-- SUBMIT WORK IMAGE BUG
+-- back to gallery item not loading

 -- set default value of imageURL from the EditUser
 -- make the image a require value for the image picker